yehia67/documentation/node-software/0.1/iri/concepts/tip-selection.md

 # Tip selection

-**Each transaction in the Tangle must reference and approve two previous transactions.
+**Each transaction in the Tangle must reference two previous transactions.
 Tip selection is the process whereby a node selects two random tip transactions from a subgraph of its ledger.
-Nodes to this when a client calls the `getTransactionsToApprove` endpoint.**
+Nodes do this when a client calls the `getTransactionsToApprove` endpoint.**

-In general, the tip selection algorithm selects tip transactions that have no parents.
+In general, the tip selection algorithm selects transactions that have no parents.
+These transactions are called tips, hence the name 'tip selection'.

-Although the tip selection algorithm is embedded in the [IOTA node software](root://node-software/0.1/iri/introduction/overview.md), it isn't enforced by the network.
-Instead, nodes are given an [incentive to use the tip selection algorithm](../concepts/incentives-in-the-tangle.md).
+Although the tip selection algorithm is embedded in the [IRI node software](root://node-software/0.1/iri/introduction/overview.md), it isn't enforced by the network.
+Instead, nodes are given an [incentive to use the tip selection algorithm](#incentives-to-use-tip-selection).

 ## The tip selection process